Academics

 • PSAT

-The PSAT/NMSQT results are meant to give students “practice” and an early indication of how they might perform on the SAT I. Students will receive their PSAT scores along with their answer sheet and test booklet in December.
-By reviewing the questions and answers, students can identify weak areas and prepare so that they do better when it does count.
+The PSAT is meant to give students “practice” and an early indication of how they might perform on the SATs.
+Students will receive their PSAT scores and have a conversation with the College Counseling Office in order to identify weak areas and prepare so that they do better when it does count.

 About the PSAT